Open topic with navigation

 Although only a few characters display, the field contains a great number of cipher suites by default.
 To see them all, copy the field contents and paste into a text editor.
-There are instructions in the Help pane on the right (scroll down to the bottom to see the numbered steps), but we strongly recommend you read Synergex KnowledgeBase article 100002202 before attempting to edit this field.
+We strongly recommend you read Synergex KnowledgeBase article 100002202 before attempting to edit this field.

 |5.||When you are done, click OK in the SSL Cipher Suite Order dialog and then close the Local Group Policy Editor.|

-There are two ways to mark methods for encryption when you are using xfNetLink Synergy.
+There are two ways to mark specific methods for encryption when you are using xfNetLink Synergy.

 xcall rxsubr(netid, "mymethodid/encrypt", arg1, arg2)

-To indicate which methods should be encrypted when you are using xfNetLink Java, specify the encrypt=true property in the xfMethod attribute (or select the “Enable encryption” check box when defining the method in the MDU), and then generate classes and build the JAR file.
+To mark specific methods for encryption when you are using xfNetLink Java or xfNetLink .NET, specify the encrypt=true property in the xfMethod attribute (or select the “Enable encryption” check box when defining the method in the MDU), and then generate classes and build the JAR file or assembly.

-When you generate classes, a new attribute named xfAttr, with the member encrypt=true, is added to each method that is marked for encryption in the SMC.
-You can specify the security compliance level (protocols) to use with the scl parameter to the connect() method.
-See the Method reference.
+On .NET, the attribute xfAttr, with the member encrypt=true, is added to each method that is marked for encryption in the SMC.
+You can specify the security compliance level (protocol) to use with the scl parameter to the connect() method.
+(Note that xfNetLink .NET supports only 0 and 2 for scl due to limitations in Microsoft’s .NET product. ) See the Method reference.

 If a method is marked for encryption in the SMC and encryption is not enabled on the xfServerPlus machine, the error “Method requires encryption” is generated.